EPCCed/prace-spark-for-data-scientists/README.md

-# prace-spark-for-data-scientists
+# Introduction to Spark for Data Scientists

-Course materials for PRACE Introduction to Spark for Data Scientists.
+Course materials for the PRACE course "Introduction to Spark for Data Scientists".